 Now, I know!
 Niagara Falls isn’t Niagara-on-the-Lake but let’s be honest you can’t rock up, all the way to the town, and not visit the falls, can you?

-Once there, make sure to visit the Journey Behind the Falls (for some views right where the falls are crashing), see the American Falls and Horseshoe Falls from the Skylon tower, or if you’re feeling extra fly, grab yourself a helicopter tour over the falls themselves – it’s so much fun! 🚁
+Once there, make sure to visit the Journey Behind the Falls (for some views right where the falls are crashing), see the American Falls and Horseshoe Falls from the Skylon Tower, or if you’re feeling extra fly, book yourself an epic helicopter tour over the falls themselves – it’s so much fun!

 8.)
 Stay at 124 on Queen Hotel